What is it?

 When is it useful?

-This technique could, in theory, be useful in many disease areas where the exclusion of participants with particular characteristics reduces the generalisability of an RCT.
+This technique could, in theory, be useful in many disease areas where the exclusion of participants with particular characteristics reduces the generalisability of RCTs.

 What are the limitations?

 This type of study has not yet been conducted in practice.
 The acceptability of this technique to regulatory and health technology assessment agencies has not been fully explored.
-A modelling and simulation study on the use of this design in schizophrenia has been conducted as part of GetReal.
+A modelling and simulation case study on the use of this design in schizophrenia was conducted as part of the GetReal project (see Case Study: Modelling and Simulation of a Population Enrichment RCT – Schizophrenia).

 Helene Karcher and Clementine Nordon, LASER